kristikwon/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> Similar: values can be any type, and they are indexed by integers
-Different: lists are mutable.
+>> Both values can be any type, and they are indexed by integers.
+But lists are mutable.
 Tuples are immutable Lists cannot be keys because keys have to be hashable.
 Python hashes the key and stores it in the corresponding location (for the key-value pair).
 But when the key is modified and hashed again, then it would go to a different location.
 Then the system may be unable to find a key or there may be multiple entries for the same key.